oguerrero/ConfigurationParser/README.md

 }
 ```

-To run this project you need to have Python 3.10 or above

-To run the program you have to go to the route of the project and type the following command:
+To start the program you have to go to the route of the folder and type the following command:

 ```
 python3 Main.py